-Even though a low light scope is designed to be efficient in every light condition, finding the right rifle scope can be quite tricky.
-So, when looking for the best low light scopes for a responsible and successful hunting experience, you might want to bear in mind the following:
+Even though a low light scope is designed to be efficient in every light condition, finding the right rifle scope may be quite tricky.
+So, when looking for the best low light rifle scopes for a responsible and successful hunting experience, you may want to bear in mind the following:

 Basic Features to Look Out For

-An objective lens of 50 or 56mm, a minimal magnification ranging from 2x to 4x, capped turrets, durable batteries, high quality glass and coatings are some of the key features to look out for.
+A 50 or 56mm objective lens size, a minimal magnification ranging from 2x to 4x, capped turrets, durable batteries, a large exit pupil, high quality glass and coatings are some of the key features to look out for.

-Other important features include fixed or slightly variable magnification, 30mm tube/rail mounting, thick FFP reticle, and low intensity illumination.
+Other important features that you need include fixed or slightly variable magnification, 30mm tube/rail mounting, thick FFP reticle, and low intensity illumination.

 Like low light performance, scope magnification is also key to not missing your targets.
 As a general rule, the least magnification level that gives you a crystal clear target image and a bright view is the best magnification for your scope.

 Too much magnification puts you at a disadvantage.
-It shrinks your scope field of view which makes finding targets harder, especially when hunting in a low light environment .
+Larger magnification shrinks your scope field of view which makes finding targets even harder, especially when hunting in a low light environment .

-Having said that, you might want to use more magnification for smaller animals like prairie dogs, rabbits, pheasants, geese, and ducks.
+Having said that, you may want to use more magnification for shooting smaller animals like prairie dogs, rabbits, pheasants, geese, and ducks.
 Just be sure to get your scope at the appropriate magnification level.

 If you’re confused whether your scope has a fixed or variable magnification, we have an expert tip to make remembering easy: a fixed magnification has a single number before the X while a variable magnification has two numbers with a dash between them.
-This means you can adjust the magnification or simply “zoom in” on the target as you wish.
+This means it allows magnification adjustment or you can simply “zoom in” as you wish.

 Effective hunting range gets shorter with a high powered optic as the sun goes down.
-In this case, you’ll have to adjust the magnification down to the level that has as much usable light as possible.
+In this case, you need to adjust the magnification down to the level that has as much usable light as possible.

 The Objective Lens